Michael-ODonnell/node-app-backend/README.md

 `docker exec -it postgres bash`

 ## To Do
-- Redis example of shared state.
-Create a simple queue and new worker process to consume.
 - DB abstraction.
 Hide pg behind a wrapper to more easily enable substitution
 - DB migration.
 Shell script to perform new migrations and update metadata table using adding email and password fields (using BCrypt) to the users table as an example.
 - Authenticated requests.
 Create a logged in endpoint that can only be accessed by authenticating the user.